 Do you find your hair looking dull and lifeless when it once used to look luscious and bouncy?
 Can you feel the moisture slowly seeping out of your tresses?
 Well, then chances are that you are starting to get split ends.
 Not only do split ends rob your hair of their shine, they also hinder your hair growth.
-So… you must be wondering what causes split ends in the first place?
+Before talking about the importance of trimming split ends, let’s find out what causes split ends in the first place?
 Here’s what you need to know:

 What Causes Split Ends?